Are you ready for NIS2?

 The aim of the European directive is to harmonize the requirements for modern cybersecurity and its enforcement in the EU member states by setting a benchmark for minimum measures that companies must meet.
 NIS2 will thus be the most comprehensive European cybersecurity directive, covering 18 sectors.

 Each country must transpose the directive into national law by October 2024, leaving room for national specifics.
 However, there are some minimum requirements that must be implemented in any case.
-As many countries currently (as of April TT, 2024) have no official draft legislation for the implementation of NIS2, it is not exactly easy for companies to prepare for the new directive.
+As many countries currently (as of April 21, 2024) have no official draft legislation for the implementation of NIS2, it is not exactly easy for companies to prepare for the new directive.
 However, some important questions can already be answered.

 Is NIS2 relevant for you?